mvolkmann/MyUnixEnv/notes/VueNotes.md

 This is used to register event handling.
-The value specified can be the name of a method or a JavaScript statement such as assigning a value to a data property.
+The value specified can be the name of a method or a JavaScript statement such as a method call with arguments or assigning a value to a data property.
 For example, assuming `onDelete` is a component method:

 ```js